 It is important to identify families with a hereditary susceptibility to cancer because in many cases, they may take steps to reduce their risk or prevent cancer from occurring.
-Beaumont Health System's Cancer Genetics Program provides patients with the most up-to-date information about hereditary cancer risk and guidelines for cancer screening and treatment.
+The Nancy and James Grosfeld Cancer Genetics Center provides patients with the most up-to-date information about hereditary cancer risk and guidelines for cancer screening and treatment.

 When you visit Beaumont for your genetic counseling appointment, you'll receive: